-Problem at Roche warehouse raises fears over UK COVID tests
+Scotland shuts Glasgow, Edinburgh bars as virus cases surge

 While normal service has begun to resume, there is still a backlog, and long waiting lists for non-emergency operations.

-Britain, which already has the highest virus death toll in Europe at over 42,500, is now facing a second surge in coronavirus cases.
-A total of 2,883 coronavirus patients were in U.K. hospitals on Tuesday, up from 2,291 a week earlier.
-A further 76 deaths of people with COVID-19 were recorded Tuesday, compared to 41 a week earlier.
+Britain, has the highest virus death toll in Europe at over 42,500.
+A total of 3,145 coronavirus patients were in U.K. hospitals on Tuesday, up from 2,390 a week earlier.
+A further 70 deaths of people with COVID-19 were recorded Wednesday, compared to 41 a week earlier.

 Both figures are well below the peaks seen at the height of the U.K. outbreak in the spring.